gogoair/lavatory/README.md

 Tooling to define repository specific retention policies in Artifactory.
 Allows highly customizable retention policies via Python plugins.

+This tool is an Work in Progres!
+Not ready for production use!

+### Requirements:
+- Python 3.4+
+- Artifactory user with API permissions

 ## Authentication

 This tool looks for 3 enviroment variables in order to authenticate: